wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 A WHIP client sending a PATCH request for performing ICE restart MUST contain an "If-Match" header field with a field-value "*" as per {{!RFC9110}} section 3.1.

 If the HTTP PATCH request results in an ICE restart, the WHIP resource SHALL return a "200 OK" with an "application/trickle-ice-sdpfrag" body containing the new ICE username fragment and password.
-The response may optionally contain the new set of ICE candidates for the Media Server and the new entity-tag correspond to the new ICE session in an ETag response header field.
+The response MUST contain the new entity-tag corresponding to the new ICE session in an ETag response header field and MAY contain a new set of ICE candidates for the Media Server.

 If the ICE request cannot be satisfied by the WHIP resource, the resource MUST return an appropriate HTTP error code and MUST NOT terminate the session immediately.
 The WHIP client MAY retry performing a new ICE restart or terminate the session by issuing an HTTP DELETE request instead.
 In either case, the session MUST be terminated if the ICE consent expires as a consequence of the failed ICE restart as per {{!RFC7675}} section 5.1.